budioibud/Google-Maps-API-JS-integrated-with-Google-Sheet/README.md

 # Google-Maps-API-JS-integrated-with-Google-Sheet
-This is the code for combining Google Maps API JS with Google Sheet as the database Code html you can modify to be better visually appealing using css.
+This is the code for combining Google Maps API JS with Google Sheet as the database You can modify to be better visually appealing using css.